nevion/metapod/README.md

 One of helpful bits this utility has enabled is less dependence on ```__attribute__(((packed)))```.
 Packed structures carry as many disadvantages as advantages such as:

-* Not being able to take the address of fields
+* Not being able to take the address of fields (which can break functions taking const &)
 * Unaligned accesses.

 Instead, simply make an IOing visitor object which handles POD types itself and together with the autocoded size-checks you can be sure you're packing bytes correctly, potentially performing endian conversions along the way, optionally using field names in the process.